 As with all artisans and their art, it is the medium in which they work that dictates how the final piece will turn out.

-In Patrick's case it is the characteristics of the timber - the grain pattern, the colours, the knots, etc -
+In my case it is the characteristics of the timber - the grain pattern, the colours, the knots, etc -

 that determine the final design.

 Being able to see the tree in its natural environment in the forest, controlling the cutting, milling and drying phases

 through to the finale of the finished piece is a tremendous buzz that few artisans ever enjoy.

 I originally set up Forest 2 Furniture after some friends had recently purchased a small woodland within the historic